wp-plugins/woocommerce/readme.txt

 For further documentation on using WooCommerce, please sign up for free at http://www.woothemes.com/.
 This will provide access to extensive WooCommerce Codex, documentation and tips.

 == Changelog ==

+= 1.1.2 - 23/10/2011 =
+* Coupons can be applied to variations (by ID)
+* Fixed up/cross-sell removal
+* Fixed image (zoom) URL after variation selection
+* Fixed category filter in admin
+* Fixed billing/shipping address on my account page
+* Tax fix for prices excluding tax - issue was in the 1.1.1 update
+* Option to hide products when sub-cats are shown, and empty cats are shown
+* Renamed $columns global for compatibility with certain themes
+* Made variation slugs display as term name
+* Added a helper function to get the return url (for gateways) - fixes https return url

 = 1.1.1 - 16/10/2011 =
 * Products need a base, regardless of category settings - added base to prevent pages breaking